parkuman/capstone/README.md

 |   └── any files used for training our model using tensorflow
 |
 ├── /ui
-|   └── any files responsible for creating a GUI for interacting with our voice transcription system
+|   └── a SvelteKit-based web GUI for interacting with our voice transcription system
 |
+├── /whisper.cpp
+|   └── a git submodule containing a high performance fork of OpenAI's whisper model (see https://github.com/ggerganov/whisper.cpp)
+|
 ├── .gitignore  // files that git should ignore
+├── .gitmodules // information
 └── README.md

 ```

 # Installation Instructions
 1. To clone the repo make sure you have Git installed on your computer.
 Then authenticate your GitHub account using either:
-   * [ssh keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) (this one is easier i feel)
+   * [ssh keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) (this one is easier)
      * Once done, run the following command in your terminal in whatever folder you want to save the repository
      ```
      git clone git@github.com:parkuman/capstone.git